Skip to main content

 Team Modes

-Most competitive games.
+Traditional team structure — most competitive games.
 N teams of M players, everyone equal.

 {